Byson94/byson94.github.io/README.md

 # byson94.github.io

-A person website to write about my projects and other things.
+A personal website to write about my projects and other things.

+# File structure

 ## Info